heegaiximephoomeeghahyaiseekh/interactive-cpp/README.md

 If you call the function after that without also redefining it, I've found that the program freezes.
 Sending an interrupt signal brings up the Lisp debugger, from which you can go back to the C++ REPL.
 Lisp also attempts to capture SIGSEGV errors, but the program will be very unstable after a segfault.

+If you load a shared-object library with `load-source`, then start a Pthread that calls its code, and then unload the library with `unload-source`, this causes ICPP to crash.
+Send EOF <kbd>Ctrl</kbd><kbd>D</kbd> to exit the LDB debugger that will automatically be started.

 # Compiler errors.